Diet in Chronic Kidney Disease

 A diet which is too low in protein can lead to muscle wasting and fatigue.
 Such a diet can also lead to problems with insulin and blood sugar levels.

 There are no special guidelines about alcohol intake for people with kidney disease.
-However, it is sensible to stick to the usual alcohol guidelines of no more than 14 units of alcohol per week.
+However, it is sensible to stick to the usual alcohol guidelines of no more than 14 units of alcohol per week, spread across several days.

 Healthy kidneys make vitamin D, so even people with early CKD should be taking vitamin D supplements.
 Vitamin D is important for bone strength.
 You may need to take additional calcium with the vitamin D.